PaganMin-11353/dinghui101/README.md

 # Unified Graph and Feature-Based Embedding Framework for Cold-Start User and Item Recommendations

 ## Introduction
-This project focuses on developing a Unified Graph and Feature-Based Embedding Framework to address the challenges of cold-start recommendations.(CS5284 Team1)
+This project focuses on developing a Unified Graph and Feature-Based Embedding Framework to address the challenges of cold-start recommendations.

+A report with details on data analysis and model design is available [here](https://drive.google.com/file/d/1xnApEsaXLqCnOAJr8Ho9zdmvEhTo_xPX/view?usp=sharing).

 ## Key Files and Folders
 ### 1. `run.ipynb`